PaloAltoNetworks/cobra-tool/README.md

 python3 cnbas.py aws destroy
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the Apache Version 2.0, - see the [LICENSE](./LICENSE) file for details